-If you really want to know how to love yourself, you should start with loving someone, and it starts with having a kid.
+If you want to know how to love yourself, you should start loving someone, and it starts with having a kid.

 Loving a kid means having to see a part of yourself OUTSIDE of yourself while being mindful that every decision you make has its repercussions.